 The University was formally established in 2007 with an ageing estate.
 It has taken the University some years to find its niche in the competitive Higher Education market.
 Following the appointment of Professor Julie Mennell as Vice-Chancellor in 2016, the University focused on reversing the decline in income through an academic portfolio review; identifying areas of growth; and aligning the cost base to more appropriate income projections.

 The latest accounts show good financial performance, highlighting the appropriateness and benefits of our strategy to address region and sector higher-level skills needs.
 This has seen us diversifying income streams through commercial contracts, and a focus on up-skilling and reskilling in the workplace, complementing the more traditional academic delivery based on our campuses.
+As we continue to deliver our financial strategy this year and beyond, we have a central focus on growth, responding effectively to opportunities and risk, effective cost management and creating capacity to invest significantly in our infrastructure.

-Key components of our estate strategy are to improve the quality of the estate and to ensure that our infrastructure supports delivery of our overarching Strategy.
-Our financial progress has allowed the University to commit to inputting finance into major estate developments in Carlisle and Barrow.
+Key components of our estate strategy are to improve the quality of the estate and to ensure that our infrastructure supports the delivery of our overarching strategy.
+Our financial progress has allowed the university to commit to inputting finance into major estate developments in Carlisle and Barrow.

-In Carlisle, the University has plans to create a new campus in the historic Courts buildings in the centre of the City, supported by funding from the Borderlands Growth Deal Initiative and the Carlisle Town Deal.
-Town Deal funding is supporting development of a Learning Quarter in Barrow, working with the local authority, Furness College and BAES.
+In Carlisle, the university will be creating a new campus in the historic Courts buildings in the centre of the city, supported by funding from the Borderlands Growth Deal Initiative.
+Town Deal funding is supporting the development of a Learning Quarter in Barrow, working with the local authority, Furness College and British Aerospace.